 Apart from indium bonding, indium is also popular for a variety of uses and purposes, such as creating alloys, photoconductors, and thermistors.

-Sputtering target can be cracked, warped or damaged due to inadequate cooling, low hardness or other reasons.
+Sputtering targets can be cracked, warped, or damaged due to inadequate cooling, low hardness, or other reasons.
 From this point of view, although target bonding does generate a fee, it can well protect your target from damage.
 It is especially true for those less-strong target materials and precious metal materials.

 Indium bonding is preferred in applications where:

 Cryogenic stability is needed

 Maximum thermal transfer is required

 OFHC Copper Backing Plate is another well-known backing plate.
 It is frequently used to bond ceramic targets because of its non-magnetism and low coefficient of thermal expansion.
 This metal has good electrical and thermal characteristics while also being easy to machine, easy to soften, and readily available at a low cost.
 Copper backing plates can be re-used, with care, 20 or more times.